SoftwareAG/c8y-docs/content/device-tutorials/network-router-bundle/interaction.md

 For Modbus-TCP setup:

 * Establish LAN connectivity.
 Use the [**Network**](#network) tab as described above and the corresponding configuration mechanism on the Modbus device to enable IP communication between the router and the Modbus-TCP slaves.
-* Configure the Modbus-TCP port in the Cumulocity IoT menu on the NetComm device UI if you are using a different port than the default 502, see [**Configuring the router**](#configure).
+* Configure the Modbus-TCP port in the Cumulocity IoT menu on the NetComm device UI if you are using a different port than the default 502, see [Configuring the router](#configure).

 For Modbus-RTU setup: